r-prof/proffer/README.md

 ![](https://wlandau.github.io/proffer/reference/profvis.png)

-`profvis` makes profiling super easy, but it struggles with heavy-duty use cases.
-When there are a lot of operations to profile, flame graphs like the one above can be [difficult to read](https://github.com/rstudio/profvis/issues/115) and [slow to respond to mouse clicks](https://github.com/rstudio/profvis/issues/104).
+`profvis` makes profiling super easy.
+However, when `proffer` was first released, `profvis` was struggling with heavy-duty use cases.
+When there are a lot of operations to profile, `profvis`-generated flame graphs like the one above were sometimes [difficult to read](https://github.com/rstudio/profvis/issues/115) and [slow to respond to mouse clicks](https://github.com/rstudio/profvis/issues/104).
 `proffer` uses [`pprof`](https://github.com/google/pprof) to make the